Submissions

 Preparing your Paper:

-Step 1: All submissions must be formatted using the TA article template and adhere to journal formatting conventions.
+Step 1: All submissions must be formatted using the TAJ Document Template and adhere to the journal's formatting conventions.

-• Submissions should be prepared for Anonymous review.
-All references to the Authors and their Institution should be removed from the text.
+• Submissions should be prepared for anonymous review.
+All reference to the Authors and their Institution should be removed from the text.

 Step 2: Word counts, abstract and key words